kozmoz/atag-one-api/README.md

 ## Usage
 ### Modes of Operation

-atag-one.jar has two modes of operation; Local and Remote.
+atag-one.jar has two modes of operation; _Local_ and _Remote_.
 When in local mode, it connects directly to the thermostat in the local network.
 When in remote mode, it connects to the ATAG One portal.

 ### Local Mode